Nova-archx86/server-chan/README.md

     python3 bot.py --token <your generated token here> --prefix <your prefix of choice>

-Optionally, you can also set the TOKEN_1 enviorment variable to the token that you generated via the discord dev portal to avoid having to constantly using the --token option.
+Optionally, you can also set a TOKEN_1 enviorment variable to the token that you generated via the discord dev portal to avoid having to constantly using the --token option.

 ### Disabling specific cogs
 By default all files in the cogs/ directory will be loaded, however if there is a particular cog that you wish to disable then you can do so with the --disable flag